Bin bag: Biodegradable plastic bags

-Oxo-biodegradable plastic bags have the same strength as ordinary plastic and cost very tiny extra.
+Oxo-biodegradable plastic bags have the same strength as ordinary plastic and cost slightly more.
 They will degrade then biodegrade if they get into the open environment, but they can be recycled if collected during their useful life.
 They are designed so that they will not degrade deep in landfills and will not, therefore, generate methane.
 Oxo-biodegradable plastic does not degrade quickly in low temperature "windrow" composting, but it is suitable for "in-vessel" composting at the higher temperatures required by the animal by-products regulations.
 Oxo-biodegradable plastic is bio-assimilated by the same bacteria and fungi, which transform natural material such as twigs and leaves to cell biomass, like lignocellulosic materials.
 Oxo-biodegradable plastic is designed to degrade initially by a process that includes both photo-oxidation and thermo-oxidation, so it can degrade in the dark.
 Resin identification code 7 is applicable to biodegradable plastics.

-People tend to use garbage bins to dispose off these plastic covers or bags from their home making the environment safe from the enormous chemicals and other poison substances that can be caused from the dumping of these bags.
-The main cause of environment pollution is the carelessness of the people that later on affect the environment drastically and making it unsafe for the living habitat.
-Usage of garbage bins to remove these types of bags and plastics can help restore balance to the environment.